 According to FAIR Health, a nonprofit that collects information about healthcare costs, an eye exam can cost between $128 and $200, depending on if you’re a new or established patient.
 Of the companies we reviewed, the average exam copay is $20 a month.
 These monthly premiums add up to a yearly cost of $60 to $180, so getting your annual exam pays for the insurance.

 If you wear glasses or contact lenses, vision insurance saves you even more.
 Typically, an insurer provides an allowance that covers the entire cost of frames, lenses or contacts.
 You pay anything beyond that cost, though many offer a discount on the remainder.
 You can also get glasses online, which are often more affordable than those at the doctor’s office.
-Check out our picks for the best places to buy glasses online.
+Check out our picks for where to buy the eyeglasses online.

 Getting a vision policy, whether through your job or on an individual plan, usually pays for itself with just an exam and glasses or contact lenses.
 If your employer offers vision insurance as part of its benefits package, we recommend taking advantage of that, since the premiums are lower than what you’ll pay when buying an individual plan.

-When Is Open Enrollment for 2019 Vision Policies?
+When is Open Enrollment for 2020 Vision Policies?

 Unlike health insurance, you can enroll in most vision policies anytime during the year.
 Companies that exclusively offer vision or dental insurance allow you to enroll whenever you want.
 Some health policies include dental or vision coverage, and you must sign up for those during open enrollment.
 Open enrollment runs from Nov.
 1 to Dec.
 15 unless you’re enrolling through your employer, in which case it specifies the open enrollment period.